Tech Talk: Ext JS and Angular 2 – Use the Best of Both to Build Your Apps

 GXT 5 is a bold new release designed from the ground up to usher in the future of web development with GWT.
 It’s better because it offers responsive design, true mobile widgets, material design, and a radical new theming system.
 We’ve gone to the metal to make it faster by using CSS3, HTML5, lightweight DOM access, and eliminated legacy baggage by only supporting evergreen browsers.
 GXT 5 is stronger and more flexible than ever thanks to an abstracted & unified event mechanism, extensible gesture tracking, observable lists and properties, and a robust model-view-controller pattern that decouples component appearance and behavior from state.

-Speaker: David Becker, Sencha
+David Becker, Software Engineer at Sencha

 The Once and Future Grid